LGBTQ rights in Massachusetts: Hate crime law

 Massachusetts added sexual orientation to the categories protected by its 1983 hate crime legislation in June 1996.
 The state defines a hate crime as "any criminal act coupled with overt actions motivated by bigotry and bias, including, but not limited to, a threatened, attempted or completed overt act motivated at least in part by racial, religious, ethnic, handicap, gender or sexual orientation prejudice, or which otherwise deprives another person of his constitutional rights by threats, intimidation or coercion, or which seek to interfere with or disrupt a person's exercise of constitutional rights through harassment or intimidation."

 Massachusetts adopted the Hate Crimes Reporting Act in 1990.
 The legislation created a Crime Reporting Unit to collect hate crime incident reports from law enforcement and required the unit to summarize and report on the information.
 Regulations establish criteria for determining whether a crime is a hate crime, provide a means for advocacy organizations to report hate incidents, specify the content of crime and incident reports, and specify the content of the annual report.
 The crime report unit of the State Police must also collect, summarize and report hate crime data to the state Attorney General and to several legislative committees.
 The reports are available on public record.

 In 1991, the Governor created the Task Force on Hate Crimes.
 The task force's principal tasks are (1) developing regulations to implement the Hate Crimes Reporting Act, (2) coordinating training efforts, (3) increasing submission of hate crime data, and (4) working with community organizations and victims' groups.
 Initiatives for 2000 include pilot programs in high schools, youth diversion programs, a new correctional diversity awareness program, outreach coordination, a victimization survey in schools, public awareness, creating civil rights investigative teams, encouragement of reporting by law enforcement, and continued training.

 The term "gender identity" was added to the state's hate crime statute, effective July 1, 2012.

 Gender identity and expression

 Massachusetts allows transgender individuals to amend their birth certificate to reflect their gender identity.
 Sex reassignment surgery is not a requirement.

+Name changes

+On November 25, 2025, Governor Maura Healey signed into law "An Act Protecting Personal Security."
+It keeps name changes confidential and removes the longstanding requirement for giving public notice (except when the court has a reason to order it).